benhoyt/benhoyt.github.com/writings/how-to-apply.md

 Don't write phrases like that one above: "leveraging a diverse set of technologies and tools such as Python and Golang".
 Your point will get lost in a sea of big words.
 Just say "I used Python and Go" -- the reviewer will thank you for it.

-As another example, one candidate said they:
+As another example, one candidate said something similar to the following.
+They:

 * had a *profound mastery* of Java (are you [James Gosling](https://en.wikipedia.org/wiki/James_Gosling)?)
 * their *journey commenced* (are you [Bilbo Baggins](https://en.wikipedia.org/wiki/Bilbo_Baggins)?)
-* they *skillfully constructed* programs (or was it Noah's ark?)
+* they *skillfully constructed* programs (are you [Stradivarius](https://en.wikipedia.org/wiki/Stradivarius)?)
 * they *extended their expertise* (not only an expert, but an extended one)
 * they *crafted* Lambda functions (I prefer hand-crafted and artisanal)
 * they *leveraged* Spring Boot (or did you just *use* it?)